-The membership of the community association elects members of the Board of Directors pursuant to the association’s Bylaws.
-This election commonly occurs at the Association’s annual meeting.
-Once elected, the Board of Directors serves as the governing body of the community association, and members of the Board are the only parties entitled to vote on actions taken by the association as a corporation.
-For example, the Board determines by majority vote how monies are spent, when to hire and fire employees and contractors, and how to handle a broad range of other responsibilities for the community.
+The homeowners who form the membership of each community association elects members of the association’s board of directors pursuant to the association’s bylaws.
+This election commonly occurs at the association’s annual meeting.
+Once elected, the board of directors serves as the governing body of the community association, and members of the board are the only parties entitled to vote on actions taken by the association as a corporation.
+For example, the board determines by majority vote how monies are spent, when to hire and fire employees and contractors, and how to handle a broad range of other responsibilities for the community.

-A final, and important, distinction between members of the Board and officers commonly arises when a Board wants to remove a Board member and/or officer who fails or refuses to perform his or her duties.
-Generally speaking, since members of the Board of Directors are elected by the membership of the community, they can only be removed from the Board by a majority vote of the membership.
-There are exceptions to this rule.
-For example, some community association Bylaws do allow the Board to remove a Board member by majority vote of the Board if such Board member is delinquent in the payment of assessments or has failed to attend a certain number of Board meetings.
-But in the majority of community associations, the Board of Directors cannot vote to remove a fellow Board member.
+A final, and important, distinction between members of the board and officers commonly arises when a board wants to remove a director or officer who fails or refuses to perform his or her duties – you might need a HOA lawyer for this one.
+Generally, since members of the board of directors are elected by the membership of the community, directors can only be removed from the board by a majority vote of the entire membership of the association.

-In contrast, since officers of the Association are appointed by the members of the Board, they can be removed from their officer positions by majority vote of the Board.
-So, practically speaking, if a Board member who also serves as an officer, such as treasurer or president, fails to perform his or her officer functions, the rest of the Board can vote to remove him or her from the officer position.
-However, that person would still be a member of the Board and entitled to vote on association matters unless removed from the Board by a vote of the entire association membership.
+In contrast, since officers of the association are elected to office by the members of the board, officers can be removed from their officer positions by majority vote of the board.
+So, practically speaking, if a board member who also serves as an officer, such as president or treasurer, fails to perform his or her officer duties, the other board members may vote to remove him or her from the officer position and elect a replacement.
+However, that person would still be a member of the board and entitled to vote on association business unless removed from the board by a vote of the entire association membership.